 "Battlefield 1 is a must-play for any fans of the Battlefield franchise or first-person shooters."

-Battlefield 1 is one of the best titles in the history of the franchise, and it is one of my personal favourites; however, I cannot understand why the gaming community gave it a pass when it comes to selling weapon unlocks for real-world currency, allowing players to bypass around 150 hours of grinding and gain an unfair competitive advantage,
+Battlefield 1 is one of the best titles in the history of the franchise, and it is one of my personal favourites; however, I cannot understand why the gaming community gave it a pass when it comes to selling weapon unlocks for real-world currency, allowing players to bypass around 150 hours of grinding and gain an unfair competitive advantage.

 Example Microtransactions.